 Ethan Stahl is a pianist, teacher, scholar, and music administrator.
 Currently based in Boulder, Colorado, Stahl previously worked at Missouri State University as a faculty pianist and vocal coach, a position that demanded extensive collaboration with top musicians from MSU and around the world.
-He has worked and performed with Metropolitan Opera baritone Michael Spyres; CU Boulder faculty Andrew Garland, Daniel Silver, and Nathan Mertens; YCA violinist Oliver Neubauer, and others.
+He has worked and performed with Metropolitan Opera baritone Michael Spyres; CU Boulder faculty Andrew Garland, Daniel Silver, Nathan Mertens, and Coreen Duffy; YCA violinist Oliver Neubauer, and others.
 He is in frequent demand with the CU Boulder choral department, who he will be joining this winter for the second time as the pianist for CU’s prestigious Holiday Festival activities.

-As a solo pianist, Stahl has won top prizes in numerous competitions, including the Grand Prize at the Concert Artists International Competition, resulting in an upcoming performance opportunity at Carnegie Hall.
+As a performer, Stahl has won top prizes in numerous competitions, including the Grand Prize at the Concert Artists International Competition, resulting in an upcoming performance opportunity at Carnegie Hall.
 He also recently took 2nd prize at the Naftzger Young Artist Competition, as well as 1st prize in all of several attempts at the Missouri Music Teachers Association (MMTA) state competitions.
+Stahl's piano trio, the Oros Trio, has been invited to perform at the 2026 MTNA chamber finals, the Snake River Chamber Concert Series, and the Washington International Young Artists Music Series.

 As a dedicated teacher, Stahl has taught piano for over a decade, including in private lessons, masterclasses, seminars, and more.
 Formal university teaching includes having taught music theory and, as mentioned above, vocal coaching at Missouri State University, as well as class piano at CU Boulder.
 He recently created and teaches in the “Colorado Young Artist Masterclass Series,” which brings together skilled undergraduate pianists with young artist masterclass teachers.